0%

 MacBook Air M1 - Exploring a Compact Rebuild

-This MacBook Air M1 has had a broken screen for a while.
-Rather than spend $500+ on a replacement display, I’m exploring what it would take to repurpose it as a compact desktop machine - a custom box that sits right in front of my mechanical keyboard, retaining the speakers and trackpad.
+My MacBook Air M1 has had a broken screen for a while.
+Rather than spend $500+ on a replacement display, Im exploring what it would take to turn it into a compact desktop machine.
+Custom box that sits in front of my keyboard, keeping the speakers and trackpad functional.

 Internal overview

-With the bottom case off, the layout is clean.
+Bottom case off.
 Battery dominates the left side, logic board on the right.
-The trackpad controller and speakers tuck into the remaining space.
+Trackpad controller and speakers fill the remaining space.
+Clean layout.

 • Speakers (stereo, surprisingly good)